Current Adirondack Trail Conditions: What Hikers Can Expect This Season

 Here's the latest from the DEC:

-- Weekly Lake Colden Snow Report: As of Wednesday, January 1, snow depths were recorded to be 14 inches.
+- Weekly Lake Colden Snow Report: As of Wednesday, April 16, snow depths were recorded to be 22 inches at the stake at the Lake Colden Interior Cabin (about 2,750 elevation).

 Please report any damage you see to: info.r5@dec.ny.gov